hapalacios/hapalacios/README.md

 😄 I am motivated software developer and computer engineer with 2 years of experience in full stack development, and  15+ years of experience in other roles as IT Manager, infrastructure project coordinator.
 Also, a developer in the early 2010s stacks like .net+sql server+crystal reports.

-🔭 I’m currently working on additional features of the Kanban Board/Calendar project.
-[Link to Project](https://github.com/hatchways/team-artistic-swimming)

-🌱 I’m currently learning Docker and testing a couple of APIs.

 ## 💻 Tech Stack
 * Language: JavaScript/TypeScript